amingolmahalle/Pumpkin/Documents/Technical/Start_With_Dockerfile.md

 GO
 GRANT SELECT, INSERT, UPDATE, DELETE  TO human;
 GO
-GRANT ALTER ON SCHEMA::dbo TO human;
+GRANT CONTROL,ALTER ON SCHEMA::dbo TO human;
 ~~~~

 After we should apply migration on database: